ZhgChg.Li

 }

-As time goes on, the functionality becomes increasingly complex, and the logic here will grow as well.
-If the order of handling also needs to differ, it can turn into a disaster.
+As time goes by and features become more complex, the logic here will increase.
+If the processing order also needs to change, it can become a disaster.

 First, define the Handler Protocol: